oreqizer/mobx-forms/README.md

 })(YourApp);
 ```

 That's it!
-You will get the form's instance as a prop (with the name you supplied to the decorator, `myForm` in this case).
+You will get the form's instance as a prop named `form`.

 Field accepts either a *string* or a *component*.
 It will receive the necessary properties.